Changing Your Baby’s Nappy

 In the early days you will need to change your baby’s nappy quite often as they tend to have frequent bowel motions, so you will become an expert in no time.
 It is important to change the nappy if they have had a bowel motion as a rash can result if left unchanged.
 Changing your baby’s nappy provides an ideal opportunity for social interaction as baby is usually awake and ready for some stimulation.

-Huggies have worked hard to develop the best nappy for your baby and the Unique 3-layer Design makes Huggies the most absorbent nappy you can buy.
+Huggies Newborn Nappies are Australia’s No. 1 newborn nappy, with a range of special features specifically designed to help keep your newborn’s delicate skin as perfect as day one.
+The Unique 3-layer Design with a special UltraAbsorb top layer designed to absorb wetness and contain the spread of runny bowel movements makes Huggies the most absorbent nappy you can buy.
 Huggies is also the only nappy with a super soft Breathe Dry – all over highly breathable cover.
 This allows fresh air to circulate around your baby’s bottom keeping them drier and more comfortable.
 In fact, Huggies keeps your baby so dry they are the only nappy clinically proven to help prevent nappy rash.
+Plus, Huggies Nappies have been awarded Gold in the 2015 Mother & Baby Awards for ‘Most Popular Disposable Nappy (0-3years)’.
 For more information on Huggies Nappies & Baby Wipes see our Product Range section.

 Because changing your baby’s nappy provides a great opportunity for interaction – encourage Dad to get involved and take over this task every so often, he may find he actually enjoys it.

 For more tips on changing your baby’s nappy, see Nappy change.